WattsIshaan/WattsIshaan_old.github.io/README.md

 # Portfolio Website

-This repository contains the source code for Ishaan Watts's porfolio website.
+This repository contains the source code for Ishaan Watts's portfolio website.